Topological origin of non-Hermitian skin effect in higher dimensions and uniform spectra

 Here, $Sp(|\beta|)$ denotes the region enclosed by the deformed spectral loop (including the loop itself).
 The term ``enclosed" refers to a non-zero spectral winding number with respect to the fixed $|\beta|$:

-Physically, the spectral region $Sp(|\beta|=1)$ corresponds to the energy spectra under half-infinite boundary conditions and is bounded by $\sigma_{PBC}$ \cite{nhse6}.
-It is evident that the 1D NHSE originates from the existence of point gap: the point gap with a nonzero $w(E)$ within the PBC spectra ($|\beta|=1$) would eventually be intersected by some deformed loops corresponding to some flux strengths.
+In fact, Eq. (\ref{point}) can be strengthened to be an identity (as a special case of the theorem below).
+Physically, the spectral region $Sp(|\beta|=1)$ corresponds to the energy spectra under half-infinite boundary conditions and is bounded by $\sigma_{\rm PBC}$ \cite{nhse6}.
+It is evident that the 1D NHSE originates from the existence of point gap: the point gap with a nonzero $w(E)$ inside the PBC spectra ($|\beta|=1$) would eventually be intersected by some deformed loops corresponding to some flux strengths.
 By taking the intersections in Eq. (\ref{point}), the OBC spectra must differ from the PBC spectra.

 This perspective can be readily extended to higher dimensions.
 By inserting $d$ imaginary fluxes along each direction, we define: